lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The Prefix value specified in {{sec-domsep-and-ctx}} allows for cautious implementers to wrap their existing Traditional `Verify()` implementations with a guard that looks for messages starting with this string and fail with an error -- i.e. this can act as an extra protection against taking a composite signature and splitting it back into components.
 However, an implementation that does this will be unable to perform a Traditional signature and verification on a message which happens to start with this string.
 The designers accepted this trade-off.

-## Implications of signature randomizer {#sec-cons-randomizer}

-The primary design motivation behind pre-hashing is to perform only a single pass over the potentially large input message `M` and to allow for optimizations in cases such as signing the same message digest with multiple keys.

-Composite ML-DSA introduces a 32-byte randomizer into the signature representative M'.
-This is to prevent a class of attacks unique to composites, which we define as a "mixed-key forgery attack": Take two composite keys `(mldsaPK1, tradPK1)` and `(mldsaPK2, tradPK2)` which do not share any key material and have them produce signatures `(r1, mldsaSig1, tradSig1)` and `(r2, mldsaSig2, tradSig2)` respectively over the same message `M`.
-Consider whether it is possible to construct a forgery by swapping components and presenting `(r, mldsaSig1, tradSig2)` that verifies under a forged public key `(mldsaPK1, tradPK2)`.
-This forgery attack is blocked by the randomizer `r` so long as `r1 != r2`.

-A failure of randomness, for example `r = 0`, or a fixed value of 'r' effectively reduces r to a prefix that doesn't add value, but it is no worse than the security properties that Composite ML-DSA would have had without the randomizer.

-Introduction of the randomizer might introduce other beneficial security properties, but these are outside the scope of design consideration.

 ## Policy for Deprecated and Acceptable Algorithms

 Traditionally, a public key or certificate contains a single cryptographic algorithm.
 If and when an algorithm becomes deprecated (for example, RSA-512, or SHA1), the path to deprecating it through policy and removing it from operational environments is, at least is principle, straightforward.